This information explains how to care for a suspected or actual extravasation.

 - Apply a ________________compress to the site 4 to 5 times a day for the next 48 hours.
 Leave the compress on for 20 minutes each time.
 This will help decrease the swelling and discomfort.

-- Elevate the affected area on a pillow as often as you can for the next 24 to 48 hours.
+- Raise the affected area on a pillow as often as you can for the next 24 to 48 hours.
 This will help decrease the swelling and improve the blood supply to the area.

 - Shower with a mild soap and gently dry the site.
 Do not soak it in anything.